maisvendoo/blenderCSV/README.md

 ![material-setting-en](images/material-setting-en.jpg)

-- *Addface2*:  If this option is enabled, when you are the exporting, you can enable the material to the double-sided by Addface2.
+- *Use AddFace2*:  If this option is enabled, when you are the exporting, you can enable the material to the double-sided by Addface2.
-- *Loadtexture*: If this file is selected, you can set the NighttimeTexture for LoadTexture.
+- *LoadTexture*: If this file is selected, you can set the NighttimeTexture for LoadTexture.

 ## 4. Debugging